powellquiring/custom-metrics/README.md

 Changee the **A** query to: rate(custom_histogram_bucket[$__interval])

 The rate() function shows the per second change in the bucket size.
 This during the interval so the lines are not rising in general over time.
 The number of items placed in any bucket is controlled by both the random value generated and how frequently the call is made.
-The frequency is determined by **simultaneouss** varable in the example.py:
+The frequency is determined by **simultaneous** varable.
+Hit control-c to stop the async.py program and change the value from 10 to 1:

 ```
+# number of example_ functions to run simultaneously
+# simultaneous = 10
-sleep_time = 0.10
+simultaneous = 1
 ```

-Change this from 0.10 to 1.0 and wait for the drop from the le="10.0" bucket change from about 10 to about 1.
+Start the async.py program again and wait for the drop from the le="8.0" bucket change from about 3.0 to about 0.3

 Try the following PromQL Query: